lutraconsulting/mergin-docs/www/pages/subscriptions.md

 ## On-Premise deployment
 If you want to have On-Premise deployment or looking for other options, please contact us directly.

-## Further information

-Subscription plans can be also bought from the Input app (on Apple devices via in-app purchases).

-Your subscription will auto-renew, either annually or monthly until you unsubscribe.
-You can cancel or change your subscription any time, with Apple Manage Subscriptions App or through the Mergin web interface.

 ## Accessing invoices and payment history